Travel Report: UN Memorial Cemetery, Busan.

-February 2015.
-The pretty Daunt Waterway lies in memory of The Korean War’s youngest fallen UN soldier, Australia’s JP Daunt.
-He was just seventeen at the time of his death.
+Not that Private Mundy was the youngest casualty of The Korean War.
+The pretty Daunt Waterway lies in memory of Australia’s JP Daunt, who was just seventeen at the time of his death.

 For more on this cool Korean city, have a leaf through my other reports on Busan.

-You can also leaf through my various articles from around Korea.
+You can also leaf through my various articles from around South Korea.